Transart Institute Scholarships and Deadlines

 Furthermore, two Transart Merit awards will be given to applicants whose practice and proposed projects are of the highest level of artistic achievement.
 These awards are not limited to any media, theme or specific field.
 The amounts awarded are the same as on the other prizes.

-Deadline for 20% scholarships for 3 years are only available to Transart MFA graduates at the February 1st deadline.
+Deadline for 20% scholarships for 3 years are only available to Transart MFA full program graduates at the February 1st deadline.

 Final deadline for MFA, Certificate and PhD programs with no scholarships is May 1st.

 Terms: 2 to 4 years after a deposit of $5750.

 4 year plans are subject to credit check.